centminmod/sonoma-dusk-sky-alpha-evaluation/README.md

 Sonoma Dusk Alpha and Sonoma Sky Alpha are 2 new stealth LLM models just released with 2 million context window sizes and Qwen 3 Max was also just released.
 I wanted to test them for code analysis for my csfa.sh nftables wrapper script and GitHub workflow action test against other LLM models I use.
+This is for code analysis and not code generation.

 > CSFA (v1.3.1) is a CSF-like wrapper for nftables that provides familiar ConfigServer Security & Firewall commands mapped to modern nftables equivalents.
 The project uses a single Bash script (`csfa.sh`) that manages firewall rules through a dedicated inet table called "csfa".